 After all, the belief is highly spiritual and mystic!
 Persons who are 'filled' often roll

 on the floor and many times appears to fall in a trance.

 A key aspect of the faith is the warnings and predictions.
 My first experience at such a service was bloodcurdling!

 Towards the end of each quarter in the year, revivalists journey to Watt Town in St. Ann (Ocho Rios area of Jamaica).
 This is the conference center or headquarters (if you wish) of the movement.
 There, all the elements of revivalism in Jamaica are displayed!

 I noticed then (and now) though that it is mainly the older folks who are usually involved in the revival church.
-Could this mean that revivalism in Jamaica may be dying?
+Could this mean that revivalism in JA may be dying?

 Honestly, I can't say yeah or nay as I am not as close to the action as I was- when living back in my old district.
 I can say though that most of the churches are still concentrated in deep rural areas and those are quite steamy.